mapninja/Earthsys144/Labs/Week_08/Modeling_Geographic_Space.md

 var daysWalk = 8; // You can change this value to increase or reduce the # hrs per day, walking

 // Here we are using lt() to select all of the pixels in hrsFrom layer, that are Less Than
-// the # of hours we want for each layer. var onedayWalk = hrsFrom.lt(daysWalk);
+// the # of hours we want for each layer.
+The results are binary value layers, where `1`
+// is in the walking isohyet, and `0` is not. var onedayWalk = hrsFrom.lt(daysWalk);
 var twodayWalk = hrsFrom.lt(daysWalk*2);
 var threedayWalk = hrsFrom.lt(daysWalk*3);